web-platform-tests/wpt/docs/writing-tests/server-features.md

 * Tests that depend on setting specific headers or status codes

-* Tests that need to inspect the browser sent request
+* Tests that need to inspect the browser-sent request

 * Tests that require state to be stored on the server